Hike Sapa Valley – Rice For Lunch, Rice Wine For Breakfast

 More Vietnam Tips

-Visiting Sapa without a tour looks trickier, the train station was quite daunting but it has been done – check out Lauren and Ben’s post on Sapa Trekking to see how.
+Visiting Sapa without a tour looks tricky, but you can check out Lauren and Ben’s post on Sapa Trekking to see how.

 sapa-valley-waterfall-in-vietnam

-PS.
-We have no affiliation with any companies named, just our a review of our great experience.
+Note: We have no affiliation with any companies named, just a review of our great experience.

 Leave a Reply